yycunc/iSMNN/README.md

 iSMNN is maintained by Yuchen Yang [yyuchen@email.unc.edu] and Yun Li [yun_li@med.unc.edu].

 ## News and Updates
+May 26, 2022
+* Version 1.20 released
+  + Small errors are fixed in R code

 December 29, 2021
 * Version 1.10 released
   + Small errors are fixed in Documentation